amitxv/PC-Tuning/docs/physical-setup.md

 - Mount a fan over VRMs, CPU backplate, storage devices, PCH, NIC and other hot spots

-- Replace stock thermal pads with higher quality ones

-- Repaste GPU due to factory application of thermal paste often being inadequate and replace the stock fans with higher quality ones
+- Repaste GPU due to often inadequate factory application of thermal paste, replace the stock fans and thermal pads with higher quality ones

 - Consider replacing the stock PSU fan and connect it to a motherboard fan header or hub

 ## Minimize Interference

-- Move devices that produce interference such as radios, cellphones, routers and more away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components
+- Move devices that produce interference such as radios, cell phones, routers and more away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components

 - Always favor wired over cordless.
 Wireless devices also tend to implement aggressive power saving for a longer battery life